aptech/docs/docs/frequency.rst

     :param varlist: Names or indices of variables to be counted.
 If names, should be entered as a formula string e.g `"rep78 + foreign"`
     :type varlist: Vector or string

+    :param sort: Optional, indicator to sort from most frequent to least frequent categories.
+Set to 1 to sort.
+Default = 0.
+    :type sort: scalar

 Examples